EAZI-BREED™ CIDR® Cattle Devices

 - VETERINARY SPECIALIST USE

-properties of the CIDR™ Cattle Device in a program specifically
+elevating properties of the CIDR™ Cattle Device in a program

-designed for the requirements of a particular herd.
-The device
+specifically designed for the requirements of a particular herd.
+The

 Key Features